 What needs to be in the “high level” budget for the LOI?

-As noted on the website, projects funded in the 2018 round of funding can take place up until end of summer 2019.
-We understand some projects may be complex and so we are allowing more than a year for implementation from when we announce grant recipients in June 2018.
+As noted on the website, projects funded in the 2019 round of funding can take place up until fall 2020.
+We understand some projects may be complex and so we are allowing more than a year for implementation from when we announce grant recipients in June 2019.

 Can I apply with more than one project?